-The current updated version of the Scrum Guide introduces a new concept of a Product Goal, which is to direct the focus of the Development Teams towards a larger, more valuable objective.
+The current updated version of the Scrum Guide introduces a new concept of a Product Goal, which is to direct the focus of the Developers towards a larger, more valuable objective.
 This denotes that every Sprint will bring the product closer to its designated target.

 One of the major challenges that are faced during Product Management is the creation of a tangible relationship between the business strategy and work strategy.
 There's no denying that Product Goals are often overlooked, which is why this addition will help in bringing some much-needed changes.